·

 Gachagua Eulogizes Lucy Wambui

-Gachagua at the same time conveyed his condolences to the family of Lucy Wambui Ng’ang’a.
-He shared that he and his friends had known the Ng’ang’a family for 30 years, describing them as a wonderful family.
+Gachagua also conveyed his condolences to Lucy Wambui Ng’ang’a’s family.
+He shared that he and his friends had known the Ng’ang’a family for 30 years and described them as a wonderful family.

-He highlighted Francis Ng’ang’a as a unique businessman, noting that while 90 percent of small traders struggle, Ng’ang’a has managed to thrive.
+He described Francis Ng’ang’a as a unique businessman, noting that while 90 percent of small traders struggle, Ng’ang’a has managed to thrive.

 Gachagua acknowledged the profound grief the family was enduring, stating, “It is not easy, and we cannot pretend to feel what you feel.
 We are just praying for you, asking God to give you the strength to accept what has happened.”